 My take on butter is: go with the economical solution of sweet unsalted American butter and save your money for high-quality ingredients that really make a difference in the end result such as:

 Chocolate.
 The chocolate mostly called for in German baking has a cocoa content of 50% (Zartbitterschokolade or Halbbitterschokolade).
-There is also a darker chocolate with 60% cocoa content (Bitterschokolade) and higher but those chocolates are less commonly used in baking and result in a firmer texture, as I found out when I made Chocolate Hedgehog Cake (Rehrücken) with extra-dark chocolate a few months ago.
+There is also a darker chocolate with 60% cocoa content (Bitterschokolade) and higher but those chocolates are less commonly used in baking and result in a firmer texture, as I found out when I made Chocolate Almond Cake (Rehrücken) with extra-dark chocolate a few months ago.

 The US equivalents for German baking chocolates are semi-sweet chocolate and bittersweet chocolate.
 I only use chocolate that lists the cocoa content on the package, and I use only chocolate bars, never chips or morsels because most German recipes call for the chocolate to be grated.
 Also, chips or morsels contain stabilizers to keep their shape during baking.